Odyssey Interactive Limited

 9. Charges and payment

-9.1 The Customer shall pay the Subscription Fees and the fees for the Professional Services to the Supplier on concluding this Agreement, as indicated in the Sales Agreement.
+9.1 The Customer shall pay the Subscription Pricing and the fees for the Professional Services to the Supplier on concluding this Agreement indicated in the Sales Agreement (Appendix 1) at the frequency set out in the Sales Agreement.

 9.2 All amounts and fees stated or referred to in this Agreement: